 Adjuncts and Lifestyle

-• Lifestyle changes, such as exercise, weight management, nutritious diet, quitting smoking, improving sleep, hygiene, and reducing stress.
+- Lifestyle changes, such as exercise, weight management, a nutritious diet, quitting smoking, improving sleep, hygiene, and reducing stress.

 Rheumatologists frequently use a combination of these strategies to control inflammation, preserve function, and reduce long-term damage.